-We take account security seriously at MailChimp.
-If you're concerned your account may be compromised, or is under threat of being compromised, it’s best to act quickly.
-This can be a scary situation, but we can help.
+We take account security seriously at Mailchimp.
+If you're concerned your account may be compromised, or is under threat of being compromised, it’s best to act quickly and we can help.

 In this article, you’ll learn what to do if you think your account has been compromised.